RRemelgado/firemap/README.md

 ### Desclaimer
 <p align="justify">
 At present, the algorithm works with arrays at a 1-km resolution, limited by: 1) GEE quotas on direct downloads, 2) memory requirements.
-Applying this algorithm at finer resolutions will require manual changes.
+This is meant to support my immediate needs, and scalability was not a priority concerned.
+Applying this algorithm at finer resolutions and for different spatial extents will require manual changes.
 </p>